seanh/dmenu/README.md

 My dmenu Scripts
 ================

-[dmenu](https://tools.suckless.org/dmenu/) themed to fit in with GNOME.
+[dmenu](https://tools.suckless.org/dmenu/) themed to fit in with GNOME's top bar.
 Menu items are read from a [`menu.txt` file](menu.txt) and the selected menu item is executed as a command.